 The Port State Control Committee adopted the fourth set of amendments to the Memorandum on adjustment of regional annual target inspection rate from 50% to 75% and inclusion of the qualitative criteria for membership as the new annex.
 These amendments became effective on 1 November 2000.
-For the purpose of attaining more effective operation of the Memorandum and resolving important issues raised during intersessional periods, the Committee decided to establish the MOU Standing Working Group (SWG) to facilitate the work of the Committee.
+For the purpose of attaining more effective operation of the Memorandum and resolving important ISM Code, the Committee decided to organize another concentrated inspection campaign on the ISM Code compliance during the period July - September 2002.
+This campaign will take place concurrently with the one planned by the Paris MOU.
+The Committee took note of the preliminary results of the concentrated inspection campaign on GMDSS requirements which ran from October to December 1999 issues raised during intersessional periods, the Committee decided to establish the MOU Standing Working Group (SWG) to facilitate the work of the Committee.
 The SWG would carry out its functions through internet forum correspondence.